efahssi/website/src/content/projects/productizing-IT-services/index.md

 ## 🔎 Overview

 WBM's business model was built on custom IT projects with upfront fees and ongoing Managed Service Provider (MSP) contracts.
 This worked, but left money on the table.
-We kept hearing the same client pain point: "Our meeting room experience is broken—people can't connect, quality is poor, technology doesn't work."
+We kept hearing the same client pain point: "Our meeting room experience is broken; people can't connect, quality is poor, technology doesn't work."

 Coming from DIRTT where I'd worked extensively with integrated meeting technology, I recognized this as a highly repeatable problem that would benefit from standardized solutions.
 The timing was right: Microsoft was pushing Teams Rooms and meeting technology hard, and clients needed help implementing it well.